methodphoto/mincc/data/1986/1986-newdigate.md

 title: "Newdigate v The Min"
 gameLocation: "Newdigate"
 gameDate: "10/08/1986"
+shortReport: "Newdigate batted first made 54 all out.
+The Min replied with 57 for 5 wkts."
 result: "The Min won by 5 wkts"
 resultType: "Won"
 type: "game"
 ---

-Played at {gameLocation} on {gameDate}

-Newdigate batted first made 54 all out.
-The Min replied with 57 for 5 wkts.

-Result: {result}

 ## Newdigate Innings